PGY-1 (Intern Year)

 Once residents have gained operative independence in general neurosurgical techniques, the PGY-6 year offers them the capacity to expand that independence into sub-specialty arenas.
 The PGY-6 year is the chief residency year at Duke University Hospital.
 Chief residents spend four consecutive months each on the tumor, spine, and vascular/functional services.

 The chief residents are responsible for oversight for all aspects of care of the neurosurgical inpatients, as well as administrative duties including daily operative and call assignments.
 The chief residents are treated as junior faculty and viewed partners by the faculty.
 Chief residents divide home call amongst themselves.

 This year is designed for residents to develop the specific skillsets necessary for their intended practice type.
 Options are again limited only by individual interest or imagination and include the following:

-Enfolded fellowship: In the following CAST-approved fellowships at Duke: Neuro-oncology, Functional, Spine, Endovascular, Neuro ICU.
+Enfolded fellowship: We offer the following CAST-approved fellowships at Duke: Neuro-oncology, Functional, Spine, Neurocritical Care, and Skull Base Surgery.